ghamzak/SKIP/README.md

    **P.P.S.** If you choose to preprocess your own data, your dataset will get different orders of location candidates (compared to my copy in `data/`) due to the randomness of python set.
 This will lead to slightly different model performance due to the existence of dropout.

-4. **Knowledge preparation**: To reproduce SKIP, you need to format knowledge triples such that it can be fed into a neural model. cd to the `Conceptnet` directory, and do the following:
+4. **Knowledge preparation**: To reproduce SKIP, you need to format knowledge triples such that it can be fed into a neural model. cd to the `Conceptnet` directory, where all the external knowledge preparation and preprocessing happen, and do the following:
    a. run `rough_retrieval_vn.py`
    b. run `translate_vn.py`
    c. run `combine_vn_cn.py`

 The output is the file `retrieval.json` under `Conceptnet/result/`.

-5. The BERT encoder fine-tuned on additional Wiki paragraphs are stored on Google Drive, [here](https://docs.google.com/spreadsheets/d/1x5Ct8EmQs2hVKOYX7b2nS0AOoQi4iM7H9d9isXRDwgM/edit#gid=832930347) --> change this.
+5. The BERT encoder fine-tuned on additional Wiki paragraphs are stored on Google Drive, [here](https://drive.google.com/drive/folders/1jAoy093PSleMiRtk8vwDU75qpYWxe00t?usp=share_link).

 5. Train a SKIP model: